MyTooliT/Protocol/Protocol.md

 The priority-based concept of messages is a key feature of the MyTooliT network protocol.
 The protocol uses CAN 2.0, Bluetooth and other data link layer protocols to transport messages between end nodes.
 Thus, MyTooliT transport messages between end nodes over diverse data link protocols.
 The flow control is managed by the prioritization of messages, the end-to-end-communication and by limiting the overall traffic to 40%/60% of the total bandwidth.

+### Reserved Bits

+Reserved Bits must be transmitted as `0`.
+This is required for compatibility.

 ## Protocol Specification

 Each CAN 2.0 frame consists of